- the professional maintenance of a favourable public image by a company or other organisation or a famous person.

 Then of course there are the biggest and best of them all – the Limerick Smarter Travel City signs.
 These Goliaths can be found anywhere but they are usually located where they will be seen most.
 On seeing one of these for the first time, I was impressed that a city like Limerick was taking “smarter travel” so serious.
 If they were going to spend that much money of advertising signs, imagine what they must be spending on infrastructure!

 Not a lot it turned out.
 We did get a website, some nice bike stands, some storage lockers and a number of “behavioural change” programmes.
-As you can see, keeping everything ‘on brand’ was the priority so great attention was put into making sure that the Limerick Smarter Travel visual identity was consistently and diligently reproduced across all treatments but what exactly did Limerick Smarter Travel achieve?
+As you can see, keeping everything ‘on brand’ was critical so great attention was put into making sure that the Limerick Smarter Travel visual identity was consistently and diligently reproduced across all treatments but what exactly did Limerick Smarter Travel achieve?

 According to census 2011, 2.5% of people within Limerick City and suburbs used a bike as a means of travel to school, college or work.
 In census 2016, that number had increased to 2.7% (+0.2%).
 In Galway, this number increased from 4.8% to 5.6% (+0.8%).
 In Cork, the numbers went from 2.8% to 3.6% (+0.8%).
 Neither Galway nor Cork were designated smarter travel demonstration cities like Limerick was during this period but growth in cycling as a mode of transport far outperformed Limerick.